rttrorg/rttr/doc/md_pages/policies.md

 bind_as_ptr
 -----------
 The motivation for this policy is to avoid expensive copies when returning a property.
+The default registration behaviour of RTTR is to return all values by copying the content in a variant.
 When you have primitive data types like integer or doubles you are good to go with the standard binding behaviour.
 But when you have big arrays, it would be a waste to always copy the content when retrieving or setting the value, therefore this policy was introduced.